dswanson8/school-work-and-demos/README.md

-\\\DANNE SWANSON///
+DANNE SWANSON

-JUNIOR WEB DESIGN AND DEVELOPER
+--- JUNIOR WEB DESIGN AND DEVELOPER ----

 Just starting out in the world of Web Development.
 Here are some of the projects that we have worked on in school in which I will continously update once I get some work in.